leewtai/leewtai.github.io/courses/stat_computing/README.md

 ```
 What to notice?
 - The only exception to the months were empty strings in the data
+- We used `sapply()` to apply the function on each record.
+Given
+  the simple output (each length 1 and a character value),
+  the output from `sapply()` is likely a vector.
 - Another way to write the function would have been to do
   ```r
   grab_month <- function(date_str){